 What this means is that for the majority of the year the building will be powered by 100% clean solar electricity, much to the annoyance of your electricity supplier!

-Alongside the grid independence and environmental benefits, the government proposed Smart Export Guarantee (SEG) provides an economic incentive.
+Alongside the grid independence and environmental benefits, the Smart Export Guarantee (SEG) provides an economic incentive.
 Any excess solar energy generated by a PV system can be exported to the grid.
 The electricity exported to the grid is remunerated at a fixed or variable rate determined by the supplier, which is likely to be in the region of 5p/kWh.
 Assuming 50% export and at a rate of 5p/kWh, this roughly equates to an extra £25 per year on top of the electricity savings for every 3 or 4 panels installed.

 Britain imports around 36% of the energy we use (BEIS, 2018).
 Solar power is contributing to the recent downward trend in import, so by installing panels you will be playing a part in the UK's return to energy independence.